StuartCHAN/StuartCHEN.github.io/_posts/2019-05-25-Let us make the templates.md

 However, I saught a problem, you see the dev bleu and the test bleu don't match
 ![alt text](https://dbpedia.slack.com/files/UJA85N9G9/FJNK43M3M/image.png "a screenshot when the 2,000th step") What's the problem?
 The training has been interrupted a few times when the previous training steps displays the bleu dev is approaching 60 while the external bleu test records it still as 0.
 I have restarted the training several times, but it goes on to be like that.
 Maybe it was because the number of global steps was still below 2k steps?
 Here will show a piece of the record:
-'''bash

     External evaluation, global step 1000
     decoding to output /data/DBPEDIA/neural-qa/data/annotations_Species/output/output_dev.